taijeronv/wormhole-bookmarking-system/README.md

 ### Before you decloak:
 - Bookmark the wormhole you just came through (refer to bookmarking section)
 - Use your directional scanner (d-scan) and look for activity/structures in range of your entry wormhole.
-Make sure wrecks are in your filter so you can find targets doing sites as soon as possible!
+Make sure wrecks are visible on your d-scan filter so you can find targets doing sites as soon as possible!

 ### Before you drop probes:
 1. If nothing appears to be active